FLORIDA BAR ETHICS OPINION

 2-110(A) prohibits a lawyer from withdrawing from representation except under specific

-Exchange, that would negate or adversely affect this requirement.
+relationship with the Exchange, that would negate or adversely affect this requirement.

 Finally, the ABA opinion discusses potential conflict of interest problems related to a